 No matter your previous experience, you will be expected to fully participate in every possible training opportunity to push your skills to a higher level of excellence, although your own health will be the priority.
 We hope that along with your development of a personal medicine wheel of health, guided by permaculture principles, the values of earth skills, and your own self-care and self-motivation, you become a person to whom anyone could turn to in times of need.FAQ – Internship Directors, Dates & Costs

 Full Time Tuition with Room & Board: All expenses including tuition, room and board at Blue Skye Farm total $1,950 minus discounts for previous experience considered, and you can earn that tuition back with farmer’s market and neighborhood sales.
 Instructor Certification & College Credits may be available for extra fees.
 There are also other apprenticeship focus options you can choose which vary in required dates and base costs up to $3,950.

 2017 Dates: May 7 – September 24 are required full time, and you can extended your stay with complimentary room and board through October.
-Our certification with the Washington State Farm Internship Project allows us to fill just 3 positions available in this, our 20th Anniversary Year, so apply by March 20th for the best discount and placement opportunities.
+Our certification with the Washington State Farm Internship Project allows us to fill just 3 positions available in this, our 20th Anniversary Year, so apply by April 30th.

 FAQ – Farm Internship Benefits & Background